Understanding Stomach Cancer -- Diagnosis and Treatment

 Radiation therapy is the use of ionizing X-rays to kill cancer cells and shrink tumors.
 This is used with chemotherapy before or after surgery and sometimes both.
 It can also be used to relieve symptoms in those with localized cancer (cancer that hasn't spread to other parts of the body) or to relieve localized symptoms in persons whose cancer has metastasized (spread to another part of the body).

 If treated at an early stage before it spreads, stomach cancer may be associated with a long survival.
 A patient whose tumor is removed completely has a good chance of surviving at least five years.
 Unfortunately, by the time most cases of stomach cancer are diagnosed, the cancer has spread to local lymph nodes or other organs.
-Fewer than one in five patients diagnosed with stomach cancer that has spread to other organs or lymph nodes will survive five years.
+Only about one in five patients diagnosed with stomach cancer that has spread to other organs or lymph nodes will survive five years.